toddledev/documentation/docs/05-the-editor/04-element-tree/index.md

 ## Element catalog
 ![Element catalog|16/9](element-catalog.webp){https://toddle.dev/projects/docs_examples/branches/main/components/screenshot-page?rightpanel=style&canvas-width=800&canvas-height=800&selection=nodes.m6MApQ1ZZSiZ5iH6kAUWE&elementCatalog=true}

-The element catalog provides a comprehensive collection of HTML elements and components organized by category.
+The element catalog provides a collection of HTML elements and components organized by category.
 This makes it easy to find exactly what you need for your project.
 The catalog allows you to:
 - Browse different element types grouped by functionality
 - Search for specific elements and components
 - View components from installed packages

-Select the needed element to add it to your project.
+Select an element to add it to your project.
 The element will be added as a child of the currently selected element or as the first child of the root element if no element is selected.